kaijday/opengi-katas-feb-2024/README.md

 ![Workflows](./diagrams/workflows.png)

+### Context Map

+[TODO]

+![ContextMap](./diagrams/context_map.png)

+### Architectural Style

 During the requirements analysis phase, we identified several architectural characteristics that are significant for the system.
 We grouped them into driving and implicit characteristics.

 Driving and implicit characteristics are important to identify the most preferred architecture style or combination of them.

-### Context Map

-[TODO]

-![ContextMap](./diagrams/context_map.png)

-### Driving characteristics
+#### Driving characteristics

 | Characteristic | Description |
 |--|--|